NicholasPeretti/sails-react-boilerplate/README.md

 There should be more or less everything you need, but it's likely that you'll want to change the configuration.

-You can change the it however you want, just remember: **if you need to change the entrypoint, remember to update the configuration in all the environments!**
+You can change it however you want, just remember: **if you need to change the entrypoint, update the configuration in all the environments!**

 ## Why